beginning of content

 Facial droop caused by a brain tumour normally develops slowly.
 A brain tumour can cause other symptoms including:

-If you have any of the stroke symptoms above, no matter how long they last, call triple zero (000) immediately and ask for an ambulance.
+If you have any of the stroke symptoms below, no matter how long they last, call triple zero (000) immediately and ask for an ambulance.
 If calling triple zero (000) does not work on your mobile phone, try calling 112.

 What causes facial droop?